njd4dude/SkipAdsCHExt/README.md

 If you want to use this code you must have your own .env file with the api key The branch react-webpack is the template for creating new chrome extensions.
+This uses regualr css but doesn't have tailwindcss implemented into it.